iaincollins/icarus/README.md

 * [Node.js](https://nodejs.org/en/download/) for the socket service (ICARUS Service) and React UI
 * [NSIS (Nullsoft Scriptable Install System)](https://nsis.sourceforge.io/) to build the Windows installer (e.g. `winget install NSIS.NSIS`)

-If you are only working on the service and/or the Next.js/React UI then you only need Node.js
+If you are only working on the service and/or the Next.js/React UI then you may only need Node.js installed, and allowing for cross platform development on Windows/Mac/Linux.
+Elite Dangerous is only offically supported on Windows (and consoles) and there are not native Mac or Linux versions of this app, though the codebase is highly portable and is technically possible, with some modification the Window and process handling routines.

 You may also need the following (depending on the build steps, e.g. if you are building assets):